-Consider two countries A and B which have following dynamics for the production of maize and corn.
+Consider two countries A and B which have the following dynamics for the production of maize and corn.
 The output for an equal number of resources per day is as below:

-- For Country A the opportunity cost of producing 15 units of corn is 30 units of Maize or we can say the Country A has an opportunity cost of producing 1 unit of corn to 2 units of maize.
+- For Country A the opportunity cost of producing 15 units of corn is 30 units of Maize or we can say Country A has an opportunity cost of producing 1 unit of corn to 2 units of maize.
 Similarly, country B has the opportunity cost of producing 1 unit of corn to 0.5 units of Maize.
 Since the opportunity cost of producing corn in country B is less, it has a comparative advantage.

 - Similarly, Country A has an opportunity cost of 0.5 units corn to produce 1 unit of maize and country B has an opportunity cost of 2 units of corn to produce 1 unit of maize.
-Thus, country A has a comparative advantage over country B in the production of Maize.
+Thus, country A has a comparative advantage over Country B in the production of Maize.
 However, since Country A can produce both corn and maize higher than Country B, it has an absolute advantage.